twentysixmoons/twentysixmoons/README.md

 ## 🌙 26 Moons Creative
 26 Moons Creative houses my multi-faceted personal work.
 I have two projects currently active under 26 Moons and am available to provide services for others.
 - 👁️ Get support with Strategic Visioning, Communications, and Design via [26 Moons Creative Co](https://26moonscreative.co/)
-- 🧿 Dive into dream work, tarot, yoga, sound healing, and various esoteric arts with [Gato Curio](https://www.gatocurio.com/)
+- 🧿 Dive into dream work, tarot, yoga, sound healing, and various esoteric arts with [Fulsome Switch](https://www.fulsomeswitch.com/)

 ## 💞 Interested in Connecting?
 As much as I'd love to be mysterious, I can be found all over the web.
 Find me hanging out in various Slack and Discord channels or.. <br>